themespell/ts-team-member/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Team plugin, Team members, and Team showcase in one place – display your Best Team Members with a stunning Team Member slider.

 == Description ==

 **The Super Flexible, Elegant, and Highly Customizable Team Members Showcase Plugin for WordPress 🚀**